How to start a pickle business: from brine to brand

 Here are 4 immediate steps to take:

-Step 8: Market your pickles and find customers
+Step 8: How do you market pickles and find customers?

 Build your direct sales channels

 Start at farmers' markets.
-Plan to offer 50-100 samples per day.
-A 10-15% conversion rate from sampler to buyer is a solid goal.
+Plan to offer 50 to 100 samples per day.
+A 10 to 15% conversion rate from sampler to buyer is a practical target based on common farmers' market experience.
+Track your actual rate so you know what works.
 Your booth should be visually appealing, with clear pricing and branding that tells your story.

 For online sales, use Instagram and TikTok.
 Many new owners post blurry photos from a poorly lit kitchen.
 Your pickles must look crisp and vibrant, so use good natural light.
 You might also partner with local food bloggers by offering them free products for a post.